HomeLatest NewsIndustryJapanese electronic retailing co Rakuten Group looks to expand India ops

 Register Now →

-RAN is part of a mobile system and provides a connection between end devices and the core network.
+RAN is part of a mobile telecom system and provides a connection between end devices and the core network.
 RAN, Gudladana said, consists of three main components — RU (radio unit), DU (distributed unit) and CU (central unit).

 “The traditional architecture from the big telecom vendors had these components integrated and were deployed with custom hardware.
 Between 2012-2017, Altiostar did the first step of RAN disaggregation, by having CU on COTS (common off the shelf) hardware and virtualising CU,” Gudladana said.

 According to Gudladana, similar Virtualised DU and CU have been deployed across Japan.
 “We revolutionised products on off-the-shelf hardware and created open interfaces.
-Virtualised DU and CU have been deployed across Japan, and now are going to other countries including India,” Gudladana said, who was also behind setting up the India centre.
+Virtualised DU and CU have been deployed across Japan, and now are going to other countries including India,” Gudladana said, was also behind setting up the India centre.

 Get the day's headlines from Tech Observer straight in your inbox